 After unintentionally going out of our way yesterday, today we intentionally did just that.
-In getting here to Estes Park from Leadville, via out-of-the-way Aspen, we subjected the little Hyundai Accent to 6 different high-altitude mountain passes, two National Scenic Byways, & one All-American Road, including the highest continuously paved road in America.
-It was a toil, make no mistake.
-Ultimately, our charger wasn’t up to the task and after 17 days and 4,890 miles of adventure, our Illinois registered Hyundai Accent had had enough, giving up the ghost for good having largely freewheeled from a Rocky Mountain high down into Estes Park.
+In getting here to Estes Park from Leadville via out-of-the-way Aspen, we subjected the little Hyundai Accent to 6 different high-altitude mountain passes, two National Scenic Byways & one All-American Road, including the highest continuously paved road in America.
+It was a toil and no mistake.
+Ultimately our little charger wasn’t up to the task and after 17 days and 4,890 miles of adventure our Illinois registered Hyundai Accent had had enough, giving up the ghost for good having largely freewheeled from a Rocky Mountain high down into Estes Park.
 We enjoyed the Colorado Rockies.
 Unfortunately the same can’t be said for the Hyundai.
 Hertz!
 We’re going to need a new car, please.

 Leadville was a treat.
 Is a treat.
-One of the most notable historic towns in Colorado and the hub for the region, North America’s highest incorporated city was the frontier west’s wildest & richest silver mining boom town.
+One of the most notable historic towns in Colorado and something of a regional hub, North America’s highest incorporated city was the frontier West’s wildest & richest silver mining boom town.
 Today this history is preserved via Leadville’s National Historic District.
 Designated in 1961, this encompasses twenty square miles of Leadville’s now defunct mining district & seventy square blocks of Victorian architecture centred on the notable buildings lining Leadville’s Harrison Avenue, many of which were collectively inscribed on the the National Register of Historic Places in 1966.
 Historic Leadville indeed.

 – Reproduced from the Silver Dollar Saloon’s History of Leadville